 We know many of you will have a thorough understanding of what is involved in a conversion project however some of our community may be new to the process.
 So, we’ve put together the following list of the 5 main things to think about when converting your aircraft from a piston engine to a turboprop.

 But before we get to the list, it is worth noting that, at TurbAero, we will be working with partners to offer firewall forward (FWF) packages to help make the process of converting to a TurbAero turboprop engine really straightforward for our customers.
 These FWF packages will initially be developed to fit the most popular kits, but we expect that this range will expand over time.
-We’ll release further information about these FWF packages as we approach deliveries.

 Now, back to the list.

 These are the 5 main things to consider when converting your aircraft to a turboprop:

 - Instruments / Gauges